man90es/BDO-REST-API/README.md

 	- Sets the maximum number of requests per minute per IP address
 	- Type: unsigned integer
 	- Default value: 512
+- `taskretries`
+	- Specifies the number of retries for a scraping task
+	- Type: unsigned integer
+	- Default value: `3`
 - `-verbose`
 	- Allows to put the app into verbose mode and print out additional logs to stdout
 	- Default value: none, no additional output is produced